BillyDM/awesome-audio-dsp/README.md

 ## Sound Design, Arrangement, & Mixing
 While this is not *strictly* development related, knowing how plugins are actually used can give valuable insight.
+- [`Mixing Secrets for the Small Studio`] - A great beginner resource on mixing fundamentals.
 - [`SeamlessR`] - This guy is a fantastic teacher and really knows his stuff.
 - [`Au5`] - A beast legend.
 Need I say more?
 - [`Virtual Riot`] - Another beast legend.